pokt-network/pocket/shared/modules/doc/README.md

 Currently, module creation is not embedded or enforced in the interface to prevent the initializer from having to use clunky creation syntax -> `modPackage.new(module).Create(configPath, genesisPath)` rather `modPackage.Create(configPath, genesisPath)`

-Essentially, we are currently optimizing for code clarity rather than creation signature enforceability.

-NOTE: **This may change in the future.**
+This is done to optimize for code clarity rather than creation signature enforceability but **may change in the future**.

 ```golang
 newModule, err := newModule.Create(configFilePath, genesisFilePath)